 The health risk of exposure to pesticide residues is considered within the framework of typical residential exposure scenarios, based on the types of equipment, techniques, and pesticide products that have been employed, such as enclosed bait stations for rodenticides, various handheld equipment for spot treatments of insecticides and herbicides, and a number of ready-to-use (RTU) methods such as aerosol cans and baits.
 The control of rodents required the majority of pest management inputs, with the acutely toxic rodenticides staged as solid formulation lethal baits placed in tamper-resistant bait stations indoors and outdoors throughout cantonment areas.
 Nuisance insects, including biting and stinging insects such as bees, wasps, and ants, also required significant pest management inputs.
 Use of pesticides targeting against these pests generally involved selection of compounds with low mammalian toxicity and short-term residual using pinpoint rather than broadcast application techniques.
 No specific hazard sources were documented in DOEHRS or MESL data portal.
+A total of 6 monthly pesticide application reports in the MESL data portal for FOB McHenry (December 2005 to July 2006) list the usage of pesticides on the site.
 For each pesticide product applied during this period, the EPA approved label has been archived, providing a framework how each pesticide handled and applied (see below).